Events and Tickets

 - Choose whether tickets are member-only, member-plus-guest, or public.

 Members only: only hub members can buy, ticket 1 stays with the buyer, and every extra ticket must be assigned to an active hub member during checkout.Members + guests: only hub members can start checkout, but extra tickets do not all need a designated member up front.
 Assign existing members during checkout if you already know them; any extra tickets you leave unassigned stay on the buyer account for now so you can reserve places for guests without naming them first.Public: anyone can buy when the event is public-listed.
-This is the only mode that enables the separate guest-checkout flow for signed-out buyers.- Paid ticket types can stay saved while the event is still in draft, but once the event is live Hubbaly requires both hub payment capability and platform paid-ticket readiness before paid sales continue.
+This is the only mode that enables the separate guest-checkout flow for signed-out buyers.- For members-only ticket types on a public event, Hubbaly shows the ticket publicly as reserved for hub members with sign-in and join guidance, so visitors can see the ticket name and price.
+Active hub members can still buy it from the normal event page.

 Event Admin Settings Attendance Registration